oracle/cloudtestdrive/AppDev/cloud-native/Kubernetes/monitoring-kubernetes/MonitoringWithPrometheusLab.md

 Let's check that Prometheus is scraping some data.

 - Click the "Insert Metric At Cursor" button
-  - you will see a *lot* of possible choices exploring the various servcies built into Kubernetes (Including apiserver, Core DNS, Container stats, the number of various kubernetes objects like secrets, pods, configmaps and so on.)
+  - you will see a *lot* of possible choices exploring the various servcies built into Kubernetes (Including apiserver, Core DNS, Container stats, the number of various Kubernetes objects like secrets, pods, configmaps and so on.)

 - In the dropdown select `kubelet_http_requests_total`
 - Click the **Execute** button.